junxit/us-congress-bills-111/metadata.md

 - Sen. Brownback, Sam [R-KS] (B000953)
 - Sen. Cantwell, Maria [D-WA] (C000127)
 - Sen. Martinez, Mel [R-FL] (M001162)
+- Sen. Menendez, Robert [D-NJ] (M000639)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2009-04-22 — Introduced in Senate
 - 2009-04-22 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S4598-4599; text as passed Senate: CR S4599; text of measure as introduced: CR S4587-4588)
 - 2009-04-22 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S4598-4599; text as passed Senate: CR S4599; text of measure as introduced: CR S4587-4588)
+- 2009-04-23 — Message on Senate action sent to the House.
+- 2009-04-23 — Received in the House.
+- 2009-04-23 — Referred to the House Committee on Foreign Affairs.